 By now you’ll understand you don’t need to travel far to revel in the surf culture that is synonymous with the Gold Coast.
 What better way to show how well you’ve blended into the scene than a Sunday session with the locals at their fave surf shop slash café bar, Sunhouse.

-Follow your nose to the wafting aromas of slow-cooked BBQ, brisket, pulled pork and finger-licking ribs from permanent food truck, JR’s Smokehouse.
+Follow your nose to the wafting aromas of slow-cooked BBQ, brisket, pulled pork and finger-licking ribs from a permanent food truck, JR’s Smokehouse.
 This is our kinda Sunday arvo well spent!

 6:30am: Walk on water in Currumbin

 Pack your bags the night prior and get up early; your weekend isn’t over just yet, so let’s squeeze in one final waterborne adventure.
 Jump in the car for a short 15-minute drive north to Currumbin Creek.
 This blue water estuary is a dream scene with mirror-like azure waters simply made for stand-up paddle boarding.